prjctimg/huetiful/docs/assets/markdown/modules/generators.md

 `ArrayLike`\<[`ColorToken`](types.md#colortoken)\> \| [`ColorToken`](types.md#colortoken)

-An array containing the paired scheme.
+An array containing the paired scheme.Preserves the `ColorToken` type of the passed in color.

 **`Example`**